Docker Image for Spyder

 - Docker only supports 64-bit Windows 10 Pro or higher.
 If you have Windows 8 or Windows 10 Home, you need to upgrade your Windows operating system before installing Docker.
 Stony Brook students can get Windows 10 Education free of charge at https://stonybrook.onthehub.com.
 Note that the older Docker Toolbox supports older versions of Windows, but it should not be used.

-- After installing Docker, you may need to restart your computer to enable virtualization and Microsoft Hyper-V.
+- After installing Docker, you may need to restart your computer to enable virtualization and Microsoft Hyper-V. Note that you may also need to change the BIOS of your computer to enable hardware virtualization if it was not yet enabled.

 - For security reasons, do not use Docker in the Administrator account, even if you are the sole user on the computer.
 For Docker version 17.06 or later, your Windows account must be a member of the local group “docker-users” for you to run Docker.
 To add your account to the group, you need to log into an Administrator account and run